-- women and girls. - SEMA opens its third primary healthcare center this year in Jisr al-Shughour.
+- SEMA supports the Atiyaf Center to educate more women and girls. - SEMA opens its third primary healthcare center this year in Jisr al-Shughour.

 - A new training program in neonatal resuscitation and obstetrics targets 150 trainees. - Seventh birth of twins within a month at the Maternity Hospital for Women and Children in Bab.